 If you are conducting your research within the United States then you can visit the US Census Bureau Genealogy Page.

 Using a map can greatly help you as you plot your chosen name and see the distribution of the name.

 Get Help From Others!

 As many of you may know it can take time to trace out your family tree.
 Many of us therefore will take kindly to help along the way.

-The same can be said about the study of a single name.
-So if you can find anyone that is interested in the same name then I suggest that you take advantage of this.
+So, if you can find anyone interested in the same name then I suggest that you take advantage of this.

 If you do have a group of people then you could form a society.

-Similar to your own genealogy research you must be prepared to learn new skills and maybe ask for guidance as well.
+Similar to your genealogy research you must be prepared to learn new skills and maybe ask for guidance as well.

 There Is No Right Way!

-Or, you may have decided that you would start on just one branch before moving onto the next branch within your tree.
+Or, you may have decided that you would start on just one branch before moving on to the next branch within your tree.

-These 3 Factors Are:
+3 Factors to consider:

 - The size of your study,